Duke softball wallops South Carolina, 10-1, advances to Super Regional round

 South Carolina (36-24) held Duke scoreless in five of Sunday’s seven innings, but the Blue Devils’ ability to make adjustments and stay composed led them to a 10-1 win in the NCAA Durham Regional final Sunday.
 With its third victory in as many days, ACC champion Duke kept its national championship hopes alive.

-The Blue Devils (50-6) will next play in a Super Regional against the winner of the Omaha-Missouri “if” game, with the location dependent on the opponent.
-If Omaha wins, Duke would be in line to host the Super Regional.
-If Missouri wins, the No. 7 Tigers would host tenth-seeded Duke.
+The Blue Devils (50-6) will next play in a Super Regional against Missouri after winning its regional.
+The No. 7 Tigers will host No. 10-seed Duke in Columbia.

+Duke entered the weekend hoping to make a statement after being left out of the top eight seeds, and left fielder Amaiah Burgess said it accomplished that goal.

+“We came to play,” Burgess said.
+“Duke is here whether the NCAA likes it or not, whether the other teams like it or not.
+We’re here and we’re ready to beat you.”

 Duke’s win Sunday did not come without drama.
 The team scored eight runs and sent 14 batters to the plate in the seventh inning.
 Meanwhile, five different plays went to review, including three consecutive fourth-inning reviews.